aka The Devil’s Own

 The Witches certainly has an unusual cast.
 Chief among these is Martin Stephens, the seventeen year-old child actor who had made impressive appearances in earlier British genre films such as Village of the Damned (1960) and The Innocents (1961).
 Stephens appears a whole lot more grown up and less sinister here, but The Witches would be the last film he would ever make.
 Also present is Gwen Ffangcorn-Davies, a theatrical legend who was later made a dame for her work; Leonard Rossiter, who became known in the next decade for his biting comic roles in shows such as Rising Damp (1974-8) and The Fall and Rise of Reginald Perrin (1976-9), in the role of a doctor; and Michele Dotrice, the daughter of the better-known Roy Dotrice, who was a regular tv actress throughout the decades ahead, probably best known as Michael Crawford’s longsuffering wife in Some Mothers Do ‘Ave ‘Em (1973-8).

 Nigel Kneale’s other film scripts were The Abominable Snowman (1957), Quatermass 2/The Enemy from Space (1957), the adaptation of H.G.
 Wells’s The First Men in the Moon (1964), Quatermass and the Pit (1967) and uncredited work on Halloween III: Season of the Witch (1982).
-Kneale’s teleplays were:– The Quatermass Experiment (1953), 1984 (1954) from the George Orwell novel, Quatermass II (1955), Quatermass and the Pit (1958-9), The Road (1963), about a haunting that may in fact be an example of time travel, The Year of the Sex Olympics (1970) about a future where the populace is pacified by televised sexual competitions, Wine of India (1970) about a future society that enforces euthanasia, The Stone Tape (1972) about the investigation of ghostly phenomena, the tv series Beasts (1976), Quatermass/The Quatermass Conclusion (1979), the comedy series Kinvig (1981) about an SF fans who has an encounter with aliens, and the ghost story tv movie The Woman in Black (1989).
+Kneale’s teleplays were:– The Quatermass Experiment (1953), 1984 (1954) from the George Orwell novel, The Creature (1955), Quatermass II (1955), Quatermass and the Pit (1958-9), The Road (1963), about a haunting that may in fact be an example of time travel, The Year of the Sex Olympics (1968) about a future where the populace is pacified by televised sexual competitions, Wine of India (1970) about a future society that enforces euthanasia, The Stone Tape (1972) about the investigation of ghostly phenomena, the anthology tv series Beasts (1976), Quatermass/The Quatermass Conclusion (1979), the comedy series Kinvig (1981) about an SF fans who has an encounter with aliens, and the ghost story tv movie The Woman in Black (1989).
+The Quatermass Xperiment/The Creeping Unknown (1955) was adapted from Kneale’s tv play without his involvement.